-Please keep in mind that these survey results capture a snapshot of educator-reported feelings, beliefs, and behaviors at one time point during this challenging year.
+Please keep in mind that these survey results capture a snapshot of educator-reported feelings, beliefs, and behaviors at one time point during this year.
 Also remember that this report only reflects the perspectives of educators in your school who chose to complete the survey.

-Since March 2020, educators and schools have been forced to adapt continuously as the pandemic evolves.
-As a result of these challenges, this report may not reflect the level of SEL practices that your school would hope to see under normal circumstances.
-Now more than ever, this report should not be used to make high-stakes decisions about staff performance or programming for students.
+This report should not be used to make high-stakes decisions about staff performance or programming for students.
 Rather, our intention is that this snapshot of your school's current strengths and opportunities for growth will support ongoing conversations about how your community can work together to build healthy and productive educational environments for all, now and in the future.